d-morrison/IntroStatActivities/04-EDA-quantitative.rmd

 ## Terminology review

-In today's activity we will review summary measures and plots for quantitative variables.
-Some terms covered in this activity are
+In today's activity, we will review summary measures and plots for quantitative variables.
+Some terms covered in this activity are:

 * Two measures of center: mean, median
 * Two measures of spread (variability): standard deviation, inter-quartile range (IQR)